MicrosoftDocs/azure-dev-docs/articles/java/ee/howto-deploy-java-liberty-app-manual.md

 ## Sign in to Azure

-If you haven't done so already, sign in to your Azure subscription by using the [az login](/cli/azure/authenticate-azure-cli) command and follow the on-screen directions.
+If you didn't do so already, sign in to your Azure subscription by using the [az login](/cli/azure/authenticate-azure-cli) command and follow the on-screen directions.

 ### [Bash](#tab/in-bash)